 - 1. The Board of Examiners approves decisions on the basis of a majority vote.
 The quorum for a meeting is two members.
 In the event of a tie, the (acting) chair's vote will be the deciding vote. - 2.
-If a conflict of interest might arise if a member of the board of examiners is also an examiner in an inquiry into fraud or an exam, that member will recuse himself from that inquiry and abstain from voting. - 3.
-If a conflict of interest might arise for a member of the board of examiners, in granting a request to a student would have a negative effect for that member, that member will abstain from voting. - 4.
+If a conflict of interest might arise if a member of the Board of Examiners is also an examiner in an inquiry into fraud or into an exam, that member will recuse himself from that inquiry and abstain from voting. - 3.
+If a conflict of interest might arise for a member of the Board of Examiners, if granting a request to a student would have a negative effect for that member, that member will abstain from voting. - 4.
 The Board of Examiners can delegate decision powers to individual members.